Azure/azure-signalr/docs/internal.md

 When self-hosting ASP.NET Core SignalR, application server will listen for client connections and serve them directly.

-With SignalR Service, application server will not accept SignalR client connections anymore.
+With SignalR Service, the application server is no longer responsible for accepting persistent client connections.
 A `negotiate` endpoint will be exposed by Azure SignalR Service SDK for each hub.
 It will respond to clients' negotiate requests and redirect them to SignalR Service.
 Eventually, all clients will be connected to SignalR Service.
 Read more about it in [Client Connections](#client-connections) section.

-Right after application server is started, a few WebSocket connections are initiated to SignalR Service.
+After application server is started, the Azure SignalR SDK will open 5 WebSocket connections to the SignalR Service.
-By default the connection count is 5 and it is configurable.
-Apparently, client count will be far more than the connnection count between application server and SignalR Service.
+The number of used connections is configurable.
-So messages from/to clients will be multiplexed into these connections.
+Messages from/to clients will be multiplexed into these connections.

 These connections are supposed to be connected to SignalR Service all the time.
 If interrupted due to network issues, it will automatically start reconnecting.